Woos Whoopee: Summary

 Proud of his escape from this latest danger, Felix produces another bottle of alcohol from his person and takes a swig.
 The bottle immediately produces a giant, striped snakelike creature with stubby legs and an odd protrusion on its head.
 This creature morphs into a small automobile.
 Felix removes his tail and uses it as a crank to start the engine.
 He speeds away and drives through an intersection controlled by a traffic policeman.
 The policeman turns toward Felix's wrecked car, puffs out his chest and shoots out the buttons of his uniform as if they were bullets.
 Felix is flung into the air, coming down to land in the mouth of a fish which then morphs into a saxophone which in turn spits out Felix.
 The saxophone then morphs into a bugle which sprouts legs and a horselike tail and takes off after the fleeing Felix.

 Felix's pursuits end as he enters the front door of his home.
 He peeks through the keyhole and sees a bizarre, round-bodied creature flapping its wings and blinking its eyes.
 Felix laughs off this latest hallucination, removes his tail and inserts it into an umbrella stand.
 As he laughs and staggers, he suddenly remembers his wife, still pacing before the clock which now reads 6:00.
 Felix removes his shoes at the foot of the stairs before tiptoeing up.
 The stairs move as if they were piano keys as Felix falls to the foot of the stairs.
 Another hallucination begins; Felix finds himself back outside as a chicken laughs at his plight.
 As he begins to beat up the chicken, we see that in reality he is standing at the foot of his wife's bed punching out a feather pillow.
 An alarm clock on the windowsill shows a time of 3:00, but when Mrs. Felix kicks Felix off the bed, he lands in front of a cuckoo clock displaying a time of 6:00.
 As the cuckoo clock chimes six, Felix draws a large pistol from his pajamas and shoots the cuckoo.
 The effect of the explosion fades the cartoon to black, ending the story.

+Reception

+Animation historian John Canemaker - who is otherwise extremely critical of the sound-era Felix cartoons - praised this short.
+In his book, Felix: The Twisted Tale of the World's Most Famous Cat, he describes Woos Whoopee as: "...one of the best Felix films ever made.
+The short has been dated 1928 as well as 1930...
+If it is from the former date, Woos Whoopee is an example of Messmer's lively direction in his prime; if the latter date, it can be seen as a last hurrah, a final burst of vibrant creative energy...
+Woos Whoopee contrasts responsible behavior with irresponsibility, controlled movement with uncontrollable energy, the restrictions of domesticity with the pleasures of freedom, sobriety with ecstasy."